The Research Team for Developing a New Drug, EF-009, for the Treatment of Pancreatic Cancer Won the National Innovation Award

 Led by President Shinn-Zong Lin of the Innovation and Research Center, along with Professor Horng-Jyh Harn and Director Tzyy-Wen Chiou of Dong Hwa University’s Office of Research and Development, the research team’s work has been awarded the “Academic Research and New Venture Award” at the National Innovation Awards for six consecutive years.

-In 2019, the team discovered that the small-molecule drug EF-001 could inhibit the cancer immune checkpoint PD-L1, activate immune T cells, and enhance the effectiveness of immunotherapy for malignant glioblastoma, which was a breakthrough in global immunotherapy research for malignant brain tumors.
+In 2019, the team discovered that the small-molecule drug EF-API-001 could inhibit the cancer immune checkpoint PD-L1, activate immune T cells, and enhance the effectiveness of immunotherapy for malignant glioblastoma, which was a breakthrough in global immunotherapy research for malignant brain tumors.
 This research was also recognized with the “Academic Research and New Venture Award” at the National Innovation Awards.
 Another targeted drug called Cerebraca® wafer for the treatment of glioblastoma multiforme has also entered phase II trials.

 Professor Horng-Jyh Harn explained that the treatment of glioblastoma multiforme and pancreatic cancer is a very difficult challenge in clinical.
 In the case of pancreatic cancer, the primary reason for its occurrence is the formation of a desmoplastic stroma, which creates a fibrosis protective layer that blocks chemotherapy drugs.
 Current pancreatic cancer drugs are unable to penetrate this layer, and the treatment results are poor, with a median survival time of only 6 to 8 months and a five-year survival rate of only 5%, which cannot meet the medical needs.
 Effective pancreatic cancer drugs are still lacking in clinical practice.